 You may feel more comfortable sitting side by side, but many women prefer face time -- and we don't mean the latest mobile video chat technology.
 Kirschner says that women prefer their men to make eye contact with them as they're talking.
 And looking her in the eye during sex will deepen the relationship outside the bedroom.

-How do you know if she is ready to commit?
-She'll say so.
+How do you know if they are ready to commit?
+They'll say so.
 This is something that women are often quite up front about.
 But they don't want to have "the talk" too often.
-If she's ready and she's given you time, the next time the subject comes up, be prepared to step up or step off.
+If they are ready and they have given you time, the next time the subject comes up, be prepared to step up or step off.

 Romance is something she will always want, whether you've been together two months or 20 years.
 Flowers, an intimate dinner, a few lines of love poetry -- don't worry, they don't have to be your own -- might sound cliché, but Kirschner insists that most women appreciate such simple romantic gestures and often show their appreciation after the lights go down.